 Remember that quirky early 1990’s tv show, Twin Peaks, directed by David Lynch?
 One of my all time favorite shows, it is now considered a cult classic.
 Set and filmed in Washington state, the scenery is almost as famous as the show itself.
-The majestic mountain peaks, the solitude of the pine forest, and the beautiful waterfall in the opening credits, eye chi-wow-wow (like my Gordon Cole reference?!)
-David Lynch, Mark Frost, and Showtime brought the show back for another season in 2017 with much of the original cast, as well as a few new characters (omg, Laura Dern?!) making the show bigger, better, and quirkier than ever.
-If you are as much a fan of Twin Peaks as my family is, you are going to love this Twin Peaks film locations road trip in Washington, near Seattle, featuring old favorites such as the Double R diner, the “famous” waterfall, and even Laura Palmer’s house!
+Majestic mountain peaks, dark brooding pine forests, and that beautiful waterfall in the opening credits?
+Eye chi-wow-wow!
+(Like my Gordon Cole reference?)
+David Lynch, Mark Frost, and Showtime brought the show back for another season in 2017, with much of the original cast, as well as a few new characters (omg, Laura Dern?!) making the show bigger, better, and quirkier than ever.
+If you are as much a fan of Twin Peaks as we are, you are going to love this Twin Peaks film locations road trip in the Seattle area, featuring old favorites like the Double R diner, that “famous” waterfall, and even Laura Palmer’s house.

 Twin Peaks Film Locations Road Trip

-Twin Peaks is one of my all-time favorite shows, but the rebirth of Twin Peaks sparked a whole new generation of fans, including my son.
-After seeing the old episodes and the new season three episodes, he was interested in visiting the famous waterfall and other film locations from the show, and since my family had never been to Washington, we decided to make a family trip out of it.
-In addition to visiting the Twin Peaks film locations, we took in some of the famous sites in downtown Seattle, as well as a trip west to the gorgeous and haunting Olympic National Park.
+Twin Peaks is a television classic from the late 1980’s, but the rebirth of Twin Peaks on Showtime sparked a whole new generation of fans, including my son.
+After seeing the old episodes and the new season, he became more interested in visiting the the Pacific Northwest where it was filmed, and when we discovered that fans could visit some of the real life film locations, we decided to make a family trip out of it.
+While on our trip, in addition to visiting the Twin Peaks film locations, we took in some of the famous sites in downtown Seattle, as well as a trip west to the gorgeous and haunting Olympic National Park.
 The highlight of our trip, however, was the road trip to several real life Twin Peaks film locations where we ate, stayed, and saw “Twin Peaks” just as the characters in the series did.

 Setting the Scene